MultiChoice Bursary South Africa 2022 – 2023

 - ID document (certified copy)

-- Proof preliminary acceptance from an accredited tertiary institution (on letterhead)
+- Proof acceptance or preliminary acceptance from an accredited tertiary institution (on letterhead)

 (Applications submitted after this date will not be accepted – please apply before the closing date to ensure your application is considered.)